A Place for Mom

 Key Takeaways

-1. Care coordination is a senior-centered model.
-It involves the senior and other essential team members who collaborate to create and maintain a care plan.
+1. Care coordination is a senior-centered, collaborative model that allows the senior and other essential team members to maintain an effective care plan.

-2. Senior living communities and medical providers work together.
-Community staff make daily observations and schedule frequent visits from health care providers.
+2. Senior living communities collaborate with medical professionals by making daily observations and scheduling frequent visits from health care providers.

-3. A wide variety of services are included.
-Care coordination in senior living can involve anything from mental health to hospice needs.
+3. Care plan services are personalized for each senior, involving anything from mental health to hospice needs.

-Senior living communities have in-house nurses and aides who assist with activities of daily living, like medication management and personal hygiene.
-Communities also maintain strong relationships with area physicians and other care providers.
+• Community staff.
+Caregivers and other senior living staff are essential to the team, because they work with the senior on a daily basis.
+For example, some communities have in-house nurses and aides who assist with activities of daily living, like medication management and personal hygiene.

-Some health care providers visit communities frequently, often on a weekly basis, to administer care to residents.
-In fact, approximately 89% of A Place for Mom’s partner assisted living communities and 91% of memory care communities offer the on-site health care services listed below:
+Note: Approximately 89% of A Place for Mom’s partner assisted living communities and 92% of memory care communities offer these on-site health care services from weekly or frequently visiting health care providers:

 • Visiting physical therapists (PT)